ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Fabrice note that there is a clear need to communicate globally about what organizations like Google or Microsoft are doing, and that this vocabulary can help.
 How other uses develop will over time.

 Glenn Dean agrees with Alissa and that we should focus on good actors.
 As a studio person, though, one of things we have to deal with is that we have good actor crawlers and creators today, and we have bad actor content publishers.
 We don’t want to get into a situation where the bad actor publisher can release content that neither of the other actors wanted to permit.
 He doesn’t want that outcome.

 Alissa responds that there are site actors who are currently blocking everything now who would do differently if they had more granular.

 Mark says it is not what we want to do, but what we can do with technical means.

 Martin notes that one of the worst features of robots.txt is that it varies with the identity asserted by the user-agent.
 He references the case of Brave using Googlebot’s rules, even though their uses may not be the same.
 He is concerned with asserted identity being a primary feature of the vocabulary, because it is discriminatory and might prevent the entrance of new market participants.

 Gary also notes that Google published crawling ranges and that they had a situation after one of the ranges was released to GCP, and a company was crawling as Googlebot.

-Martin that bot authentication is separate from what we are doing here, but that it is an important part of the work and that the robots.txt user agent is adversely affecting folks who are using.
+Martin says that bot authentication is separate from what we are doing here, but that it is an important part of the work and that the robots.txt user agent is adversely affecting folks who are using.

 Farzaneh is glad that we (Alissa) brought up the good actor discussion, because we have a lot of other discussions about structures of control and focus on bad actors only.
 But she does have an issue with it being a binary description.
 There is a need to be a bit more contextual, like non-commercial uses and some of the less commonly discussed actors.
 The binary good/bad actor is reductive.

 Mark interprets Alissa’s “good” to be conforming to the protocol and “bad” as not conforming, not as a broader statement.

 Timid Robot plus ones the idea that we should avoid hanging too much on user-agents.
 They also believe it is impossible to avoid mis-use of the vocabulary; if a website owner is claiming that anyone can scrape material that is pirated, that issue is out of scope for this.
 They are also concerned that we are conflating content holder and copyright holder.
 Access to the content gives you the ability to add the signal, but it may or may not be recognized in a specific jurisdiction as copyright holder.